April distinguishes itself by hosting the most torrid conditions in

 In Bangkok, the average seawater temperature in April is 29.4°C (84.9°F).

-Note: For swimming, diving, or other water activities, temperatures from 25°C (77°F) to 29°C (84.2°F) provide the most enjoyable experience for extended periods without discomfort.
+Note: In water activities such as swimming and diving, temperatures from 25°C (77°F) to 29°C (84.2°F) are deemed highly pleasurable for extended periods without any unease.

 Daylight